In your quest for an extraordinary and distinctive diamond engagement ring, you might have stumbled upon a captivating gemstone known as moissanite.

-A clear difference when performing a moissanite vs diamond side by side is the brilliance of each gem.
+A clear difference when performing a moissanite versus diamond side by side is the brilliance of each gem.
 Due to this jewel’s High Refractive Index, it can create a superior sparkle, unmatched by a standard diamond.

 For those looking for alternatives to a diamond, some may turn to cubic zirconia.
 However, unlike cubic zirconia, moissanite doesn’t develop a cloudy appearance over time.
-In fact, a moissanite jewel will maintain a cleaner look over a diamond.
+In fact, a moissanite jewel will maintain a cleaner look than a diamond.
 Dirt and oils will reduce the luster of a diamond faster than moissanite.

 Moissanite will Last Through the Generations